Already jailed, Conewago Twp. gadfly now indicted by feds

 Chad Michael Stoner, 28, of 910 Copenhaffer Road, is scheduled to be arraigned Tuesday in federal court in Harrisburg on two charges — transmitting an interstate communication containing a threat to injure police officers and Conewago Township officials and being a felon in illegal firearm possession, according to court records.

-As of Monday, he remained in York County Prison in lieu of bail and on a probation violation, according to county officials.
+As of Monday, he remained in York County Prison in lieu of bail and on a probation violation, according to York County officials.

 His girlfriend, Emily Winand, 27, also of the township, was charged Dec.
 9 with transmitting a threat in interstate commerce.
 She was ordered as part of her release not to enter township buildings or to have any contact with township officials, court records state.